-Now available for the first time, NECAP results are accessible online via the new Analysis and Reporting System.
-In addition to accessing and downloading reports and data files in the same manner as in years past, this system now includes interactive capabilities allowing school and district users to sort and filter item and subgroup data and create custom reports.
+NECAP results are accessible online via the new Analysis and Reporting System.
+In addition to accessing and downloading reports and data files in the same manner as in years past, this system also includes interactive capabilities allowing school and district users to sort and filter item and subgroup data and create custom reports.